Matrimonial Proceedings and Property Act 1970

 The Matrimonial Proceedings and Property Act 1970 (c.
-45) is an act of Parliament of the United Kingdom concerning court cases between married people.
+45) is an act of the Parliament of the United Kingdom concerning court cases between married people.

 Contents

 The most important remaining provision is that under section 37 a court has power to vary the shares of equity in a home of a husband and wife to the extent it views to be just.

+Subsequent developments

+Section 38 of the act was repealed by section 12(2) of, and schedule 3 to, the Matrimonial Homes Act 1983, which came into force on 9 August 1983.